finom/seemple-examples-and-tutorials/markdown_editor/README.md

 # Markdown editor
 This is the clone of [VueJS example](http://vuejs.org/examples/index.html).
-The app stores your data in ``localStorage``, so what you've typed is available on every page reload.
+The app stores your data in ``localStorage``.
+Everything you've typed is available on every page reload.

 Useful links:
 - [Marked parser](https://github.com/chjj/marked)